Well, aren’t you a beautiful tree!

 I wonder if those large and amazing branches were able to hold you and sustain you—and why do they grow like that?
 What made you grow a branch there?
 Just there—what would happen if you hadn’t done that?

 I wonder how many of your seeds turned into other large and straight trees, and if they are nearby or far away, carried by the wind or perhaps an odd goose.
 Do you think they all germinated?
 How many seeds have you produced over the years, I wonder, how many?
 What is the furthest one has gone from you?
 To Manchester?
 Perhaps?
 That would be a long way, but with the right conditions, yes, I bet they could do it.
 I know they could.
 I wonder if they did.
-I wonder if I could harvest them, if the season was right.
+I wonder if I could harvest them, if that would make me happy.

 Now let me walk around you.
 I bet your back is as sharp and shapely and tall as your front.